gnss-sdr/geniuss-place/CONTRIBUTING.md

 a [new one](https://github.com/gnss-sdr/geniuss-place/issues/new).

  * [Forking this web](https://github.com/gnss-sdr/geniuss-place/fork),
-working on the changes in your own repository, and making a pull request.
+working on the changes in your own repository, and making a [pull request](#how-to-submit-a-pull-request).

 ## Code of Conduct

 This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior.
+Please report unacceptable behavior to carles.fernandez@cttc.es.

 ## How to run this website locally